ekdevdes/ethankr-me/README.md

 brew tap oven-sh/bun
 ```

-Then install bun from homebrew after tapping `oven-sh/bun`:
+Then install bun from the homebrew reppo:

 ```zsh
 brew install bun